-Over the past few years, of drawing shoes, I have worked through many different processes to get the end results that I am happy with.
+Over the past few years I have worked through many different processes, when drawing from still life, to get to the one that I am happy with.
 As I'm self taught it's been a process of elimination to find the ways that work best for me.
-I have narrowed it down to two methods, that I now employ, when it comes to drawing shoes from still life.
-I'll show you both in the next two posts.
+I have narrowed it down to a couple of methods actually.
+I'll show you both in the next two posts, and demonstrate with my favourite subject matter; shoes.

 .
 The finishing touches.
 My most favourite bit.
 Details, a bit of extra hatching and a splash of red.
 In this drawing the final finishing touch was to outline the shoe with a bolder line, using a ballpoint that has a bigger nib.